zkutalik/ssimp_software/docu/manual.md

 ## GWAS dataset
 [//]: -------------------------------
+- Column names are automatically recognised using commonly used names.
+The file [file.reading.cc](https://github.com/sinarueeger/ssimp_software/blob/master/src/file.reading.cc) contains all possibilities (look for the keyword `is_in_this_list_CASEINSENSITIVE`).
+For example, the Z-statistics column can be termed `z.from.peff`, `z`, `stat`, `zscore` or `z.score`.
-- Column names are automatically recognised using commonly used names (see `../header_translation.md`).
-Missing values should be marked as `NA` or left empty.
+- Missing values should be marked as `NA` or left empty.
 - The minimal columns required are `SNP`, `A1`, `A2`, `Z`.
 If `Z` is not present, but `P` and `b` are, `Z` is calculated through `P` and `b`.
 Alternatively, if `b` and `SE` are present, then it is also possible to calculate `Z` via `b` and `SE`.
 - Positions should match the positions in the reference panel (e.g. both hg19).
 - It is recommended to provide the sample size (N), as incorporating missingness leads to a more accurate estimate.